If you want finger-licking good spare ribs try the best Oven Baked Barbecue Rib Recipe that uses a dry rub, BBQ sauce and cooked in a roaster.

 I place the ribs on their side.
 That way the fatty juices run through the meat keeping it moist, like a natural baster.

-Alternative Cooking Method: Roaster Oven
+Cooking Method 2: Roaster Oven

 Like an oven, roaster ovens, allow for even cooking.
 It offers what I call “surround” cooking heat, meaning: all of the unit’s energy goes toward heating your ribs evenly top to bottom, side to side.